manifold-systems/manifold/manifold-deps-parent/manifold-science/README.md

 `Dimension` interface is the root of the API.
 It models a dimension as having a unitless quantity represented as a `Rational` value as well as common [operator methods](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-ext#operator-overloading) for arithmetic operations.
-Since common dimensions require a unit, you will rarely implement `Dimension` directly, instead you should extend `AbstractMeasure`, which incorporates unit functionality common to all physical quantities.
+The `AbstractMeasure` base class implements `Dimension` and incorporates unit functionality common to all physical quantities.

 Instances of this class store the value (or magnitude) of the quantity in terms of *base units*.
-Thus, all arithmetic on `AbstractMeasure` derived types is performed using base units, which permits quantities of differing units to work in calculations.
+As such, arithmetic on `AbstractMeasure` derived types is performed using base units, which permits quantities of differing units to work in calculations.
-Additionally, a *display unit* is used for display purposes and for working with other systems requiring specific units.
+Additionally, a *display unit* can be used for UI and interfacing with other systems requiring specific units.

 For example, the `Length` dimension is defined like this: